dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Data-Types.md

 | 0,01 | 1 |

 ### TimeStamp
-This data type shows a date / time value that must be expressed in the following format:
+This data type shows a date/time value that must be expressed in the following format:

 `"YYYY-MM-DDTHH:mm:ss.ttt"`